ptoulza/ProxyBypass/README.md

 - fetchmail
 - procmail
 - ssmtp
 - A mail address that can be accessed by (selfhosted or external) POP3 or IMAP  and a (self hosted or external) SMTP.
+Gmail / Outlook adresses seem to be ok.

 ## How to configure ?

 ### Fetchmail
+to be continued

+### Procmail
+to be continued

+### ssmtp
+to be continued

+### Custom scripts
+to be continued